githubtraining/innersource-theory/docs/innersource_open_source.md

 When the technologies and management practices of open source are used internally, moving the project into a public arena becomes much easier.

+> "InnerSource is the use of open source software development practices  and the establishment  of an open source-like culture within organizations."
+>
+> *- Tim O'Reilly*

 ## Healthy development practices

 Because **InnerSource development practices are essentially the most popular open source practices**, open sourcing a project that was developed inside the company can be fairly easy.